SublimeLinter/SublimeLinter-csslint/README.md

 Please note that modications should follow these coding guidelines:

 - Indent is 4 spaces.
-- Code should pass flake8 and pep257 linters.
+- Code should pass csslint and pep257 linters.
 - Vertical whitespace helps readability, don’t be afraid to use it.

 Thank you for helping out!